SylvainGuieu/smartplotlib/README.md

 ```

 Let see an simple example on how to create a plotfactory easily.
 Imagine you have to plot often a sinus on your graphs, you can of course make a normal function and parse all the keywords to your function with all the different case of plotting, or, you can use a plot factory.
 As the sinus is a 2d data x/y kind of plot, one can start from the xyplot.
-Each PlotFactory, PlotCollection, PlotFunc has a attribute 'derive' to create a derived instance or an attribute 'decorate' to decorate the engine function (the engine function is called finit in case of PlotFactory and fcall in case of PlotFunc).
+Each PlotFactory, PlotCollection, PlotFunc has a attribute 'derive' to create a derived instance, and an attribute 'decorate' to decorate the engine function (the engine function is called finit in case of PlotFactory and fcall in case of PlotFunc).

 A plot factory function maker receive always a fresh new plot
 instance and must return None (as \_\_init\_\_ for classes)